Rabbi Rachel Weiss, Assistant Rabbi

 Blending her interest in the arts with Judaism, she enjoys English and Hebrew calligraphy, beadwork and crafts, mosaic, singing and the creation of ritual objects.
 A lover of languages, she communicates in Spanish, Modern Hebrew and ASL.
 A definite foodie, cook and baker, Rabbi Weiss can often be found in the kitchen.

-While a Midwesterner at heart, she lives in Brooklyn with her partner, Julia Tauber, and their daughter Hannah.
+While a Midwesterner at heart, she lives in Brooklyn with her partner, Julia Tauber, and their daughters Hannah and Norah.